 When one or more of the following items are checked: biohazardous substances, recombinant DNA, Select Agents, a copy of the proposal is forwarded to the Office of Research Compliance.
 When the research involves biohazardous or carcinogenic substances a copy of the proposal is forwarded to the BSO for review.
 The BSO contacts the PI and requests that he/she submit the appropriate form (EH&S Research Registration Form) to ensure that the procedures are in compliance with all relevant regulations.
 The BSO will forward registrations for biohazardous work at BSL2 & 3 to the IBC for review.

 Non-funded research and teaching activities: Requirements for registration and review by the BSO/IBC are the same as for funded research.

-When the research involves work with rDNA and/or Select Agents the ORC assistant reminds the PI to submit the appropriate form (rDNA registration or Select Agent registration) for review by the IBC.
-The completed rDNA or Select Agent registration is returned to the Office of Research Compliance. where the information is entered into a database then forwarded to the BSO.
+When the research involves work with rDNA and/or Select Agents, the PI should submit an IBC protocol through the Kuali system.
 For work registered at Levels III-F and III-E the PI may begin the project prior to receipt of formal approval.
 For work registered at Level III-D formal written approval must be received before the project can be started.

 For Select Agents registration the BSO follows up with the PI to ensure that all aspects of Homeland Security and the Patriot Act and other regulations are complied with including: